zimmski/glamor/README.md

 # glamor

-glamor (Elvish for "echo") is a daemon for monitoring one host via ICMP echo request (ping)
+glamor (Elvish for "echo") is a daemon for monitoring a host via ICMP echo request (ping)

 ## Why?

 I needed a tool at work to monitor one host via ICMP echo request and send a notification if the host is down.
-I did not find a tool, which I liked, right away and as I am learning Go I just wrote a tool myself.
+I did not find a tool, which I liked, right away and hence - as I am learning Go - I just wrote a tool myself.
 Glamor is intended to monitor our Icinga host therefore I could not simply use Nagios/Icinga/... itself.

 ## How does glamor work?

-There is (currently) no ICMP implementations in Go, so the system's “ping” command is used instead.
+There is (currently) no ICMP implementation in Go, so the system's <code>ping</code> command is used instead.
 If a threshold of packet loss is reached, a simple mail notification is sent via SMTP.
 The notification is sent only once per host down status, which will reset after a given amount of successful ICMP echo replies.

 ## How do I install and use glamor?